sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > rolling and card flipping.
 >
 > There's no predetermined story, we're all in this together, and we're
-> going to play to find out what happens.
+> going to play to find out the details of what happens.
 >
 > This first session will need about 40 minutes of preparation, though.
 > Ten minutes has already gone by with this speech (it's almost over).